-Created in the fall of 1971 by a group of students interested in bringing nationally famous bands to perform on campus, the CCC has continued to provide quality music programming to Cornell.
+Created in the fall of 1971 by a group of students interested in bringing nationally known bands to perform on campus, the CCC has continued to provide quality music programming to Cornell.
 Over the years, the organization's popularity has grown in size along with its membership.
 Although most shows were held in Barton Hall, other venues were used for various sized performers, such as Bailey Hall and even an attempted use of Schoellkopf Field.
 CCC can rightfully claim a place in rock history as The Grateful Dead's May 8, 1977 performance is celebrated as their best live performance recording.
-Over the past 39 years CCC has brought a diverse assortment of musical acts, which include:
+Over the past 44 years CCC has brought a diverse assortment of musical acts, which include:

-Paul Simon October 1973 Phish November 1992 The Beach Boys November 1975 Barenaked Ladies February 1997 Bruce Springsteen November 1978 Bob Dylan November 1999 The Grateful Dead May 1981 The Strokes September 2006 Ray Charles November 1984 Furthur February 2010 Elvis Costello May 1987 Lupe Fiasco April 2011
+Paul Simon October 1973 Barenaked Ladies February 1997 The Beach Boys November 1975 Bob Dylan November 1999 Bruce Springsteen November 1978 The Strokes September 2006 The Grateful Dead May 1981 Furthur February 2010 Ray Charles November 1984 Lupe Fiasco April 2011 Elvis Costello May 1987 Avicii September 2012 Phish November 1992 Bob Dylan March 2013

-ACTIVITES, PROGRAMMING, AND EVENTS IN THE CURRENT CYCLE
+ACTIVITIES, PROGRAMMING, AND EVENTS IN THE CURRENT CYCLE

-Today, CCC is advised by the Student Activities Office and follows a carefully laid out constitution.
-From the beginning of the Fall 2009 term to the end of Spring 2011 term, CCC has produced 12 shows: 1 on the Arts Quad, 9 in Barton Hall, and 2 in Bailey Hall; all while keeping ticket prices low for students.
+Today, CCC is advised by Student Leadership, Engagement & Campus Activities (SLECA) and follows a carefully laid out constitution.
+From the beginning of the Fall 2013 term to the end of Spring 2015 term, CCC will have produced and co-produced a total of 14 shows: 2 on the Arts Quad, 5 in Barton Hall, 4 in Bailey Hall, and 2 in the State Theatre; all while keeping ticket prices low for students.
+Similarly, we worked with CUPB to put on Evan Wecksell at the Bear's Den during this last cycle.